 we're making News

-Today we were notified that a Blade of Grass has been awarded “Best Of Customer Service 2019” from Houzz, an ever-growing web resource for landscape and home design.
-This award holds special meaning for us as we take great pride in the close relationships we form with our clients – many have been with us since our start 25 years ago!
-If you haven’t already, be sure to see our portfolios and featured articles on Houzz and leave your feedback.
-Be sure to also see our other awards.
+Proud to announce that a Blade of Grass has been awarded “Best of Houzz 2020 in Design” from Houzz, our favorite web resource for landscape and home design.
+This award holds special meaning for us as we take great pride in the designs we create for our clients.
+If you have a moment, check out our portfolios and featured articles on Houzz and be sure leave a comment or like.
+And don’t forget to see our other awards.

 For the past several years, a Blade of Grass has been contributing to Heifer International – an amazing organization that’s “working to end hunger and poverty around the world by providing livestock and training to struggling communities.”
 Each year we give an amount based on our team head count and business metrics, and then an additional contribution for each client referral.
 We’re excited to relay that our donation for 2019 is: 39 flocks of chickens, 3 goats, and 1 alpaca!
 If you would like to learn more about Heifer’s programs, or make a donation, please check out their website.

 The Southborough Historical Society Presents the 1st Annual Holiday House Ideas Tour.
 Saturday, November 30, 2019.
 12:00-4:00 pm.
 Take a tour of some of Southborough’s finest homes, decorated for the holiday season.
 This is your chance to be inspired by great design and decor and get you into a festive mood!
 Tickets can be purchased at @atnumber10 during regular store hours or at the Museum on Sundays 12-2pm.
 Tickets are $30 in advance and all money goes to the Southborough Historical Society.
 Cash or credit is accepted.
 More information here.